donhatch/ShephardsPlayApplet/README.md

-  for every sweep direction, there is an unfolding in which the cut tree's flow is always within 45 degrees (maybe exclusive, maybe inclusive) of the sweep direction
+  for every sweep direction, there is an unfolding in which the cut tree's flow is always within 45 degrees (maybe exclusive, maybe inclusive) of the sweep direction [false, counterexample: steepKiller, can force flow to be arbitrarily steep away from the sweep direction. however probably not possible to replicate]

 * For every trivalent convex polyhedron, for every sweep direction, there is an unfolding